 Triplett was “case 1” in some of the earliest published works about autism.
-He continues to live in the small Mississippi town where he was born over 90 years ago, in a community that has embraced and supported him, with one resident declaring in the documentary “He’s our guy.”
+He continues to live in the small Mississippi town where he was born nearly 90 years ago, in a community that has embraced and supported him, with one resident declaring in the documentary “He’s our guy.”

 The film contrasts Triplett’s experience with the history of abuse and rejection faced by many people with autism.

 “We hope the film touches audiences that don’t necessarily have that direct connection to autism.
 Every community can be part of the solution for supporting people on the spectrum, including where they work, live, go to school and beyond,” said John Donvan, a longtime network television correspondent who produced and co-directed the film and wrote the book with Zucker.